otvin/compiler2/README.md

 ### Commentary

-At this point, Compiler2 is missing some functionality that was in compiler1.
-Specifically:
+At this point, Compiler2 has all features from Compiler1 except for String support.
-* String-typed Variables
-* The concat() String operation
-* "Variable parameters" (parameters to procedures and functions passed by reference)

-However, Compiler2 has the following functionality that compiler1 did not:
+Compiler2 also has the following functionality that compiler1 did not:
 * Boolean type
 * REPEAT..UNTIL construct
 * Ability to do relational operations comparing Integer and Real types